The 2020 Monaro Nationals judging Team has reviewed judging processes

 Time management will be a key element of the judging process.
 Once event registration closes on 31st August 2020, the Judging Team will produce a time table for judging on the Thursday 22nd Oct and Friday 23rd.
 Each entrant will be allocated a time slot.

 Entrants who also enter in the Haunted Hills event will have their Preliminary Judging time prioritised to Thursday 22nd.

 If an entrant cannot make their scheduled time they must contact the Judging Team via email to reschedule;

 We expect this process will expedite the judging process and also avoid lengthy delays for entrants.
 Judging will not be finalised until the end of the Show and Shine event on Saturday.

-You can download the manuals here:
+You can download the latest version of the manuals here:

 All Judging Trophies will be presented at the presentation dinner on Sunday night excepting the Grand Champion trophy which will be awarded at the farewell cruise on Monday.

 If you have any questions with the judging process or judging categories, please email the Judging Committee at;